Optional

 Listening to the abort

-event on abort signals is unsafe and may
+event on abort signals is unsafe and

-e.stopImmediatePropagation()
+call e.stopImmediatePropagation()

 .
-Unfortunately Node.js cannot
+Unfortunately Node.js

 This API allows safely using AbortSignal

-s in Node.js APIs by
+s in Node.js APIs

-solving these two issues by listening to the event such that
+by solving these two issues by listening to the event such that

 stopImmediatePropagation